diku-dk/futhark-website/blog/2024-04-18-random-numbers-with-uniqueness-types.md

   in x
 ```

-For the random number generation itself, for simplicity we will just
+For the random number generation itself, we will just do a basic
-do a basic [linear congruential
+[linear congruential
 generator](https://en.wikipedia.org/wiki/Linear_congruential_generator):

 ```Futhark